LarryNaaa/Technical-Summary/Java/Java OOP/Collections.md

 A vector provides us with dynamic arrays in Java.
 It is identical to ArrayList in terms of implementation.
 However, the primary difference between a vector and an ArrayList is that **a Vector is synchronized and an ArrayList is non-synchronized.**

 ### Stack
 Stack class models and implements the Stack data structure.
 The class is based on the basic principle of **last-in-first-out**.
-In addition to the basic push and pop operations, the class provides three more functions of empty, search and peek.
-The class can also be referred to as **the subclass of Vector**.
+In addition to the basic push and pop operations, the class provides three more functions of empty, search and peek. **The class can also be referred to as the subclass of Vector, so stack is synchronized.**

-### What is the difference between ArrayList and LinkedList and Vector
+### What is the difference between ArrayList and LinkedList and Vector?
 1. ArrayList is a dynamic array, it's elements can be accessed directly by using the get and set methods.

 2. LinkedList is implemented as a double linked list, its performance on add and remove is better than arraylist, but worse on get and set methods.

 3. Vector is similar with arraylist, but it is synchronized.

-### What is the difference between ArrayList and Array
+### What is the difference between ArrayList and Array?
 1. An array is basic functionality provided by Java.
 ArrayList is part of collection framework in Java.
 2. Array can contain both primitive data types as well as objects of a class .
 However, ArrayList only supports object entries.
 3. Array is a fixed size data structure while ArrayList is not.